Holland Class Offshore Patrol Vessels, Netherlands

 The main gun is a 76mm Oto Melara Super Rapid gun.
 It has a firing rate of 120 rounds a minute and a range of 16km.
 The vessel is also fitted with a 30mm Oto Melara Marlin WS gun, two 12.7mm Oto Melara Hitrole NT guns and two 12.7mm M2HB machine guns.
 The guns onboard can be remotely operated.

 The patrol vessel has a fully-equipped hangar to support the operations of a NH-90 helicopter.
 The helicopter is equipped with homing torpedoes and a sensor system.
-The sonar and radar on the helicopter will allow it to make observations beyond the radar horizon of the OPV.
+The sonar and radar on the helicopter allows it to make observations beyond the radar horizon of the OPV.
 Space is available under the helicopter to accommodate containers of relief supplies.

 Holland Class OPV sensor technology